HMS Berwick (1679): Service 1679 to 1700

 She was commissioned in 1689 under the command of Captain Edward Stanley.
 Later in 1689 she was under command of Captain Henry Martin for the Battle of Beachy Head in Rear (Blue) Squadron on 30 June 1690.
 She fought in the Battle of Barfleur in Rear (Blue) Squadron, Centre Division from 19 to 22 May 1692.
 She also partook in the Battles off Cherbourg and La Hogue on 23 and 24 May 1692.
 She sailed with Russel's Fleet in the Mediterranean in October 1694.
 Captain Robert Sincock was in command in 1696 off Cape Clear.
-During 1697/98 she was Captain Lord Archibald Hamilton sailing with the Dunkirk Squadron.
+During 1697/98 she was under the command of Captain Lord Archibald Hamilton sailing with the Dunkirk Squadron.
 She would be rebuilt at Deptford in 1700.